goloop/log/README.md

 #### type Config

     type Config struct {
-    	// TimestampFormat defines the time and date format for the
-    	// timestamp in the log message.
-    	TimestampFormat string

     	// Formats is the flag-holder where flags responsible for
     	// formatting the log message prefix.
     	Formats FormatConfig